Mahamane Kalil Maiga: Medical career and teaching activities

-Mahamane Kalil Maiga started his medical career as a Medical intern in nephrology for the Department of Nephrology of the Academy of Medicine in Wroclaw, Poland from 1975 to 1977.
+Mahamane Kalil Maiga started his medical career as a Medical intern in nephrology for the Department of Nephrology of the Academy of Medicine in Wrocław, Poland from 1975 to 1977.
 During these years he also taught nephrology and hypertension courses and conducted research activities on prostaglandin hormones at the academy.
 When he moved to Germany, he was appointed as the Deputy Head of Clinic in internal medicine and nephrology of Klinikum Stieglitz at the Free University of Berlin from 1978 to 1981.
 Simultaneously, he continued to teach courses of nephrology, kidney transplant and hypertension and conducting research activities on prostaglandins hormones at the Free University of Berlin.
 Since returning to Mali in 1981 until the present, he founded the Nephrology and Haemodialysis Department of the National University Hospital of Point G in Bamako, Mali.
 From 1981 to date he has the Head of the Department at the hospital as well as a Professor of nephrology and internal medicine at the Faculty of Medicine and Pharmacy of the University of Bamako in Mali while conducting a research program on kidney disorders risk factors.
 During his years in Boston, Massachusetts, USA, he has been working as Associate Professor of public health dealing with HIV/AIDS management in Sub-Saharan Africa for the School of Public Health of Boston University.
 Early in his career Mahamane Kalil Maiga engaged in a campaign to reform the public healthcare system in Mali.
 He participated in the set-up of community health centers and the evaluation of the Primary Health Care (PHC) teams at district levels in Mali.
 Later he joined international organizations to further contribute to this effort and engage the global community to aid Mali.
 From 1991 to 1996, he worked for the United Nations Development Programme (UNDP) and the World Health Organization (WHO) leading the Mali country teams.
 He also played a key role working for WHO during the Rwanda genocide.
 From 1994 to 1995, he was the Team leader of the WHO team in Goma-North Kivu, in the Democratic Republic of Congo (DRC), dealing with emergency humanitarian aid and epidemiology surveillance in the Rwanda refugees' camps.
 He then became the Head of the WHO Rwanda office and Senior WHO Epidemiologist in charge of the project for the rehabilitation of the national system of epidemiological surveillance in Rwanda.
 He was also responsible for the preparation of a health sector contingency plan for the return and reintegration of Rwanda refugees.